EkwuemeSpace/EkwuemeSpace/README.md

 <div align="center">

 > *Open to backend collaborations, Go projects, API development, and brainstorming sessions.*
-> *If you're building something meaningful — reach out.*
+> *If you are building something meaningful — reach out.*

 </div>